Brief History of the 62nd Military Police Company (Highway Patrol)

 of the roofline above the windshield and usually near the bottom edge of the

-In addition to the distinctive paint scheme, the later era Highway Patrol vehicles were also equipped with distinctive, eye-catching, blue flashing (strobe-like) emergency lights like the European police force vehicles of that era rather than the red used by US police departments.
+In addition to the distinctive paint scheme, the later era Highway Patrol vehicles were also equipped with distinctive, eye-catching, blue flashing (almost strobe-like) emergency lights like the European police force vehicles of that era rather than the red used by US police departments.
 They also contained the European style warbling tone sirens.
 Similar equipped and distinctively marked motorcycles were also used by the Highway Patrol to carry out their duties.

 unique unit crests worn by members assigned to the 62nd.
 Highway Patrol unit.